bongmoz/Conformal-mapping/README.md

 For the mappings of the ground, each row corresponds to $C_{-100}$ to $C_{1}$.
 For the mappings of the initial liner, the isolation interlayer and the secondary liner, each row corresponds to $C_{-60}$ to $C_{60}$.

-If you have any inquiries or happen to identify any errors in the file, please don't hesitate to contact me via email at chengong@tongji.edu.cn.
+If you have any inquiries or happen to identify any typos in the file, please don't hesitate to contact me via email at chengong@tongji.edu.cn.